openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

 ## Deployment flow
 The overall flow that we will follow boils down to:

-1. `rosa create account-roles` - This is executed only <u>once</u> per account, per OpenShift version.
+1. `rosa create account-roles` - This is executed only <u>once</u> per account.
 Once created this does *not* need to be executed again for more clusters of the same y-stream version.
 1. `rosa create cluster`
 1. `rosa create operator-roles` (Manual mode only)
 1. `rosa create oidc-provider` (Manual mode only)